Event Summary

 • High-rise developments – flexibilities, such as solar exemptions and the need for heat networks

-• Transitioning from SAP 10.3 to the Home Energy Model (HEM): A phased approach
+• Transitioning from SAP 10.3 to the Home Energy Model (HEM)

 • Access to available guidance and support from the Government and sector partners